 The cuvées:

-Charles Dufour belongs to the natural-wine movement in the Aube alongside Cédric Bouchard, Marie Courtin, and Vouette et Sorbée - the cohort that has redefined what Champagne from the Côte des Bar can be.
+Charles Dufour sits within the natural-wine cohort of the Aube alongside Cédric Bouchard, Marie Courtin, and Vouette et Sorbée - growers who made the Côte des Bar legible on its own terms rather than as Champagne's southern outpost.

 Bulles de Comptoir #10 Tchin Tchin